SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Data types/AFix.rst

 Auto-ranging Fixed-Point, ``AFix``, is a fixed-point class which tracks the representable range of values while preforming fixed-point operations.

+**Warning: Much of this code is still under development.
+API and function calls may change.**

+User feedback is appreciated!

 Declaration
 ^^^^^^^^^^^